Students learn about the genres of myths, folktales, and fairy tales through participation in a variety of online activities.

 The two Writing with Writers components - myths and folktales - as well as the folklore and the folktale sections include online publishing and a formal assessment with the student writing.
 Make sure students either preview and print a copy before submitting their work online or use a word processing document to print a copy for teacher assessment.
 See the appropriate rubrics below.

-Use the writing rubrics as a way to assess your students' writing skills.
+Use these writing rubrics to assess your students' writing skills.
 These rubrics can also serve as models for a modified version that might include your state's writing standards.

 This project aids students in meeting national standards in several curriculum areas.